Visual Mockup v21 · biakaorimi.com/homepage.html ADA/WCAG 2.1 AA — American English — All external links nofollow

 Researcher at NUPRI-Asia (USP)

-Member of the Asian Studies research group for over 5 years.
+Member of the Asian Studies research group for over a decade.
+Contributed to multiple courses and soon-to-be book author.

 2021 – 2022